garrandall/popular-music-data/tracks/beware-big-sean-lil-wayne-jhene-aiko.md

 And just to keep from crying, I laughed

 When you said it was over you shot right through my heart Tunechi
 Why you let these hoes tear what we had right apart?
-Ooh, I was so mad; I could've/should've seen this coming right from the start Damn
+Oh, I was so mad; I could've/should've seen this coming right from the start Damn
 You should beware, beware, beware of a woman with a broken heart